chrismac-sudo/tankbags/README.md

 After several years of working as an English Second Language Teacher and freelancing online, Chris and Roxy returned to Canada to be closer to their roots.

-As of 2025, Chris keeps busy, writing, designing, and developing horse bags and travel gear that embodies the holy triad criteria of [solo horse travel gear](https://tankbags.ca): comfortable, lightweight, and durable.
+As of 2025, Chris keeps busy writing, designing, and developing horse bags and travel gear that embodies the holy triad criteria of [solo horse travel gear](https://tankbags.ca): comfortable, lightweight, and durable.